 HONORS.
 This is the formal recognition of superior academic achievement.
-(For more information about college honors, see page 15.)

 HUMAN DIVERSITY COURSES.
-A designated Human Diversity course exposes students to content intended to help them learn about behavior generated and re ected by the ideals, values and beliefs of diverse groups of people.
-Students will examine the sources of emotions, community, commonality and con ict associated with diversity and will gain cognitive awareness of their own perspectives as they relate to other groups and to other societies in the world.
+A designated Human Diversity course exposes students to content intended to help them learn about behavior generated and reflected by the ideals, values and beliefs of diverse groups of people.
+Students will examine the sources of emotions, community, commonality and conflict associated with diversity and will gain cognitive awareness of their own perspectives as they relate to other groups and to other societies in the world.
 These courses will allow students to develop a deeper awareness and a greather understanding of issues related to race, ethnicity, gender, religion, sexual orientation, and political ideology within their own society or other societies.